 Under the payment levels method, the state's supplemental payment for any of the living arrangement categories cannot be below their adjusted March 1983 levels.
-The adjusted level is the state's March 1983 payment level minus the portion of the July 1983 increase in the FBR that was not attributable to the increase in the cost of living (that is, \$10.30 per individual and \$15.40 per couple).
+The adjusted level is the state's March 1983 payment level minus the portion of the July 1983 increase in the FBR that was not attributable to the increase in the cost of living (that portion was \$10.30 per individual and \$15.40 per couple); the essential person increment may be reduced by \$5.50.

 Under the total expenditure method, state expenditures for supplementary payments in the current calendar year must at least equal expenditures in the preceding calendar year.
-If expenditures are less in the current year (shortfall), the state must increase expenditures in the next calendar year by an amount at least equal to the shortfall.
+If expenditures fall short in the current year, the state must increase expenditures in the next calendar year by an amount at least equal to the shortfall.